ConejoCapital/HyperMultiAssetedADL/ADL_MECHANISM_RESEARCH.md

 1. **ADL Prioritization**: How does Hyperliquid choose which profitable traders to ADL?
    - ✅ **ANSWERED** (November 12, 2025 - with clearinghouse data)
    - **ADL targets PROFIT, not leverage**
-   - 98.3% of ADL'd positions were profitable (avg +82% PNL)
+   - 94.5% of ADL'd positions were profitable (avg +80.6% PNL)
-   - Average leverage was only 1.16x (LOW!)
+   - Median leverage was only 0.15x (LOW!)
    - See `ADL_PRIORITIZATION_VERIFIED.md` for complete analysis
    - **Key Finding**: Low leverage does NOT protect from ADL if position is highly profitable